 Enhance MPP Turbo vs EPP Turbo

 Choose the Enhance MPP Turbo if you want maximum pop, spin, and a lively hollow response under $100.
 Choose the Enhance EPP Turbo if you want the calmer, more predictable foam paddle with better reset feel.
-Both are $99.99 with code PRH, but the MPP is the attacker and the EPP is the safer all-court budget pick.
+Both families now come in elongated, hybrid, and widebody shapes; for most doubles players, the widebody is the safest starting point.
+Use code PRH through our Enhance /PRH link if you buy after comparing.

 Every paddle we cover goes through the same on-court protocol - individual play, head-to-head comparisons, and tournament use before anything gets written down.
 Every paddle below has a full review on the site; click through to see scores, specs, and the deal we found for each.